AqwamCreates/DataPredict/docs/API/Others/GradientDescentModes.md

 * labelVector: A (n x 1) matrix containing values related to featureMatrix.

-* batchSize: Number of batches for the model.
+* numberOfBatches: Number of batches for the model.

 #### Note:

 * When using "Stochastic" mode, make sure you set the model's max number of iterations to 1.

-* batchSize is only applicable for "Minibatch" mode.
+* numberOfBatches is only applicable for "Minibatch" mode.